yifanyin11/Gazebo_ROS_Simulations/README.md

 ```
 roslaunch ur5_gripper_moveit_config visual_servoing_world.launch
 ```
 Gazebo GUI should be launched.
 You may start the simulation by clicking the "play" button on the bottom toolbar.
-Rviz interface will show up right after and sychonize the pose of the robot in the simulation.
+Rviz interface will show up right after and synchronize the pose of the robot in the simulation.

 * Robot homing process

 There are two ways to perform robot homing.
-A simple way is to use the Motion Planning Rviz plugin.
+A simple way is to send the robot to the existing home configuration defined in the urdf through Motion Planning Rviz plugin.
 Follow the steps below:

 ```